theteknocat/drupal-updater/README.md

 * /usr/local/etc/drupalup
 * /usr/local/etc

-The primary configuration file must be named "drupalup.settings.yml" and placed in one of the above locations.
-The secondary configuration file required is drupalup.sites.yml, which must also be in one of the above locations, ideally in the same place as the drupalup.settings.yml to make it easier to maintain.
+The primary configuration file must be named `drupalup.settings.yml` and placed in one of the above locations.
+The secondary configuration file required is `drupalup.sites.yml`, which must also be in one of the above locations, ideally in the same place as `drupalup.settings.yml` to make it easier to maintain.

-The reason the list of sites is in a separate file from the base configuration is so you can easily maintain just the site list without worrying about accidental changes to the base config.

-You can find sample configuration files in the sample-config folder.
+Browse into the `sample-config` folder in the source code and download them to use as a starting point.
+They are fully documented with comments and as such are not detailed here.

 ## Pre-requisites